apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 	#.
 When the This will push out a new CRConfig.json.
 Are you sure? window opens, click **OK**.
 	#.
 The "Successfully wrote CRConfig.json!" window opens, click **OK**.

+..
+Note:: Snapshotting the CDN also deletes all HTTPS certificates for every :term:`Delivery Service` which has been deleted since the last :term:`Snapshot`.

 .. index::
 	Invalidate Content